erwinsmit/blog/_posts/test/index.md

 ---
 title: Sitecore XM Cloud multisite styling
 date: "2024-01-17"
-excerpt: How do you conditionally render a stylesheet based on the SXA site
+spoiler: How do you conditionally render a stylesheet based on the SXA site
 ---

 I started working on an interesting Sitecore headless project, so it's time to start blogging about my findings again!